vincentsyha/csgo_professional_player_clustering/README.md

 The dataset used to train and test the model can be found [here](https://www.kaggle.com/mateusdmachado/csgo-professional-matches) it was collected by Kaggle user Mateus Machado.
 The range of the dataset covers professional matches from 11/2015 to 03/2020.

 If re-producing the work on your local machine, please download the dataset and store the `players.csv` and `results.csv` tables in a data folder in the same directory as the notebook.
 From there the notebook will run top to bottom without any issues.

+Prior to running the script please run `pip install --upgrade --user -r requirements.txt` from terminal in the project directory.